ast-grep/ast-grep.github.io/website/advanced/faq.md

 sg run -p <PATTERN> --debug-query ast
 ```

 The debug output will show the parsed AST nodes and you can compare them with the [Playground](/playground.html).
+You can also use different debug formats like `cst` or `pattern`.

 If you find there are different results, it is usually caused by incomplete code snippet in the pattern.
 To fix the issue, you can provide a complete context code via the [pattern object](/reference/rule.html#atomic-rules).